 The 50FC unit requires an external temperature control device.
-This device can be a thermostat (field-supplied), a SystemVu[TM]

-controller (available as factory-installed option for use on a Carrier Comfort Network[®] or as a stand alone control), or the RTU Open Controller for Building Management Systems using non-CCN protocols (RTU Open is available as a factory-installed option only).
+This device can be a thermostat (field-supplied) or a SystemVuTM controller (available as factory-installed option for use on a Carrier Comfort Network® or as a stand alone control).

 THERMOSTAT